 practice that helps us to find connection within ourselves and others, yoga is

-ideal for people with autism.
+ideal for neurodivergent people.
 Yoga reminds us that we are whole and perfect as

 we are, no matter our strengths or challenges, and gives us permission

 Autism and heightened sensitivity typically go hand-in-hand, especially when it comes to sensory input (ie sounds, lights, smells, crowds of people, to name a few) and people may commonly experience feelings of overwhelm, frustration, and anxiety.
 Life in a physical body can feel confusing, uncomfortable, and even like a punishment.
 Rather than living in a perpetual state of feeling like your insides are "on fire," yoga helps to soothe the nervous system and restore balance, harmony, and calm within the body-mind.
 The body can become a safe and even supportive place.
 Yoga also provides an opportunity to become more familiar with how our emotions exist in our bodies and provides tools for dealing with all sorts of emotions, big and small.